-Explore the ancient, the colonial and the sometimes strange history of Nanaimo in this history-based itinerary, which is perfect for the spooky energy of Fall.
+Explore the ancient, recent and sometimes strange history of Nanaimo in this history-based itinerary, which is perfect for the early days of Fall.

-Vancouver Island Military Museum hosts British Columbia’s most distinctive and extensive collection of military materials.
+This afternoon, visit the Vancouver Island Military Museum, which hosts British Columbia’s most distinctive and extensive collection of military materials.
 Volunteers are available to guide you through the material and talk about Vancouver Island’s military past.

-Catch the foot ferry from Maffeo Sutton Park to the tranquil beauty and soul-soothing respite of Saysutshun, Newcastle Island.
-Traditional territory of the Snuneymuxw First Nation, this is a place of healing for Snuneymuxw people.
-Enjoy an Indian Taco from the Saysutshun Bistro and take a walk around the island to enjoy the beauty and peace of this wide-open space.
-The island was once a Snuneymuxw Village site.
+Catch the (seasonal) foot ferry from Maffeo Sutton Park to the tranquil beauty and soul-soothing respite of Saysutshun, (formerly Newcastle Island).
+Traditional territory of the Snuneymuxw First Nation.
+The island was once a Snuneymuxw Village site and is a place of healing for Snuneymuxw people.
+Enjoy a snack from the Saysutshun Bistro and take a walk around the island to enjoy the beauty and peace of this wide-open space.

 Note: The ferry to Saysutshun is seasonal (ends mid-October) – check the website before you set off.